AsimKhan2019/CodeLabs-UWP/Workshop/Module1-AdaptiveUI/README.md

 In this task, we will display the Sights as PushPins on the map, enable Aerial3D Map View, and enable ShowStreet mode.

-1. Open TripDetailPage.xaml.
+1. Open **TripDetailPage.xaml**.
 Expand the **M1_MapItems** snippet inside the MapControl.
 The Map items in the MapItemsControl are bound to the list of Sights.
 Sights added to **My Sights** will display as larger PushPins with borders. **Suggested Sights** will display as smaller PushPins without borders.

 	(Code Snippet - _M1_MapItems_)